nepalese-noob/sociallink/README.md

 # sociallink
-it is the gui version of fishing link generater, it only working for facebook yet. helped by @www.github.com/BHUTUU
+it is the gui version of fishing link generater, it only working for hack facebook and instagram yet. helped by @www.github.com/BHUTUU

 ```apt-get install python3-tk```